anyaevostinar/anyaevostinar.github.io/classes/111-w22/syllabus.md

 For announcements of known technical issues, visit the Helpdesk portal.
 If your personal situation (due to COVID-19 illness or other circumstances) begins to impact your ability to engage with the course, please contact the Dean of Students Office and also let me know.

-**I expect you to attend every class session and log in to Moodle every day for updates on activities and assignments.**
+**I expect you to attend every class session and log in to Moodle and Slack every day for updates on activities and assignments.**

 All out of class written communication will happen via the class Slack.
-Please make sure you are checking it regularly.
+Please make sure you are checking it regularly and/or have email or push notifications setup.
 Each class day will have activities for you to complete and a section on Moodle to guide you through what you should do.
 All materials will be released at least 48 hours before they are due.